ygemici/osz/docs/boot.md

  3. `env_init` parses the environment variables passed by the loader in [src/core/env.c](https://github.com/bztsrc/osz/blob/master/src/core/env.c)
  4. `pmm_init()` sets up Physical Memory Manager in [src/core/pmm.c](https://github.com/bztsrc/osz/blob/master/src/core/pmm.c)

-After that it initializes system services (subsystems):
+After that it initializes system services (subsystems), begining with the three critical services:

- 1. first of all, the user space counterpart of core, "system" task by calling `sys_init()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).
+ 1. first is the user space counterpart of core, "system" task.
+Loaded by `sys_init()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).
 It's a very special user process and has a lot of platform dependent code.
 It loads [device drivers](https://github.com/bztsrc/osz/blob/master/docs/drivers.md) instead of normal shared libraries, and MMIO areas are mapped in it's bss segment.
  2. second is the `fs_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c) which is a normal service, save it has the initrd mapped in it's bss segment.
  3. on order to communicate with the user, user interface is initialized with `ui_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c).
 That is mandatory, unlike networking and sound services which are optional.
- 4. the call `service_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c) is used to load several other parts.
+ 4. loads additional, non-critical services by `service_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c) is used to load several other parts.
- 5. as a last thing, switch to userland by calling `sys_enable()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).
+ 5. and as a final thing, a switch to user space by calling `sys_enable()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).

 That `sys_enable()` function switches to system task, and starts executing it.
 Because `sys_init()` has cleared Interrupt Flag, system task can freely call all device driver's initialization code without interruption.